Key takeaways

 How does the SECURE 2.0 Act affect catch-up contributions?

-• Beginning in 2025, catch-up contributions will increase for individuals between the ages of 60 and 63.
-The maximum additional catch-up contribution to a 401(k) and 403(b) will increase from $7,500 to $11,250.
-This amount will be indexed for inflation annually after 2025.
-For SIMPLE IRAs, the catch-up contribution limit will increase from $3,500 to $5,250 in 2025.
+Beginning in 2025, catch-up contributions increase for individuals between the ages of 60 and 63.
+These limits are often referred to as “super catch-up” contributions.
+The maximum additional catch-up contributions for 2026 to a 401(k) and 403(b) remains $11,250.
+For SIMPLE IRAs, the catch-up contribution limit remains $5,250 in 2026.
+These amounts may be adjusted annually for inflation.

-• Starting in 2026, employees age 50 or older who earn more than $145,000 annually will have to make catch-up contributions on an after-tax basis into a Roth account.
-The income threshold for this requirement will be adjusted for inflation in subsequent years.
+Beginning in 2026, employees aged 50 or older who earn more than $145,000 in FICA wages annually will have to make catch-up contributions on an after-tax basis into a Roth account within their employer’s plan.
+If your employer’s retirement plan does not offer a Roth option, you will not be able to make catch-up contributions.

 Are you ready to maximize your retirement savings?

 If it turns out that your retirement fund is below what you anticipate needing in retirement, taking advantage of catch-up contributions can be a big boost to your savings.
-As you get closer to retirement, a financial professional can help you review or update your investment strategy to help ensure that you’re ready for this exciting next stage of life.
+As you get closer to retirement, a financial professional can help you review or update your investment strategy to ensure that you’re ready for this exciting next stage of life.

 Learn how we can help you plan for retirement.